rtkirby/FEND4WebsiteOptimization/README.md

-# Website Performance Optimization Project
+# Udacity Website Performance Optimization Project

 ### About
 The objective of this project is to optimize [Cameron Pittman's portfolio](www.lin1kore.net) page for speed.
 The strategy was to optimize the critical rendering path, making the page render as quickly as possible, using techniques you've picked up in the [Website Performance Optimization](https://www.udacity.com/course/ud884).